 This is important for mid-sized publishers.
 We generally receive several one-off queries from our publishers that have nothing to do with Google AdX.
 And, as we have been working with publishers for 6+ years, we now have a dedicated account manager and a flexible team in place.

-As ads are delivered throughout the day, things can go wrong at any time.
+As ads are delivered throughout the day, things can go wrong anytime.
 For a publisher, waiting for more than a day can be a huge loss.
 So, it is important to check how quickly you will be provided with support to resolve the issues.
 Ideally, a reseller promises to resolve the issue within 24 hours.

 Also, they’d be able to audit results and help you find any discrepancies if they occur in the future.
-A reseller should be able to pull together different reports and find the parameters that have caused discrepancies and resolve them.
+A reseller should be able to pull together different reports, find the parameters that have caused discrepancies, and resolve them.